 When sertanejo first started, it was called country music (música caipira).
-The songs spoke of life in the countryside, with its beauties and its hardships.
+The songs were about life in the countryside, with its beauties and its hardships.
 And even though it’s been a while, the fans are still going strong, trying to preserve what is now known as sertanejo raiz (roots of country music).
-One of the most famous duos of the time was Tonico e Tinoco, and you can check out their fan website here.
+One of the most famous duos of the time was Tonico e Tinoco.

 The Second Era

 After World War II, new musical instruments began to show up in sertanejo songs.
 This is also when stars of the genre, such as Milionário e José Rico, arose as well.
 And as Brazilian country music became more popular, women began to take to the stage, too.
 Duos such as Cascatinha & Inhana and Irmãs Galvão had significant success in the 1940s and 50s.